-TMFR covers unincorporated areas of Washoe County that are not within the boundaries of a municipality or protected by the North Lake Fire Protection District at the north end of Lake Tahoe.
+TMFR covers unincorporated areas of Washoe County that are not in the boundaries of a municipality or protected by North Lake Fire Protection District at the north end of Lake Tahoe.

-Our corporate boundary is approximately 1,000 square miles.
+Our corporate boundary is approximately 1000 square miles.
 TMFR also responds to areas north of township 22, which is the northern boundary of the district.
-These areas include the communities of Rancho Haven and the northern portions of Palomino Valley.
+These areas include the communities of Rancho Haven and northern portions of Palomino Valley.